kaladivo/simple-cms-bootstrap-theme/README.md

 Then include paths in config object

 ```
-import theme from 'simple-cms-bootstrap-theme',
+import {viewsDir, publicDir as viewsPublicDir} from 'simple-cms-bootstrap-theme',
-import {viewsDir, publicDir as viewsPublicDir} from 'simple-cms',
+import SimpleCms from 'simple-cms',

 ...